CLUSTERfoo/clusterfoo-dot-com/content/articles/dysfunctional_institutions_and_policy.markdown

 corrosive, but, in fact, engender
-[a bureaucratic positive feedback loop](/articles/bureaucratic_bloat) out of which the organization cannot break, and which eventually permeates the culture so fundamentally that the organization becomes too inefficient to operate at all... this is the organizational equivalent of [software bloat](https://en.wikipedia.org/wiki/Software_bloat).
+[a bureaucratic positive feedback loop](/articles/bureaucratic_bloat) out of which the organization cannot break, and which eventually permeates the culture so fundamentally that the institution may become too inefficient to operate at all... this is the organizational equivalent of [software bloat](https://en.wikipedia.org/wiki/Software_bloat).